Skip to main content

 Repairs if you rent from the council or housing association

-If the council or housing association will not do repairs they're responsible for, make a complaint.
+If the council or housing association will not do repair work they're responsible for, make a complaint.

 • are not done